nemesisdb/nemesisdb/docs/docs/home/run.md

 ---

 # Run
-The server is requires a JSON [config](./config) file in preference to a numerous arguments.
+The bulk of the server config are set in a JSON [config](./config) file, which is in preference to endless command line arguments.

 The server includes a default config which starts the server on `127.0.0.1:1987`.
-IF this is unsuitable, change the `kv::ip` or `kv::port` as required.
+If this is unsuitable, change the `kv::ip` and `kv::port` as required.

 ## Arguments

-The startup arguments are preceeded with `--`:
+The command line arguments are preceeded with `--`:

 |Argument|Required|Description|
 |:---|:---:|:---|